NVIDIA/JAX-Toolbox/rosetta/docs/GPU_performance.md

     - --xla_gpu_enable_pipelined_all_gather=true
     - --xla_gpu_enable_pipelined_reduce_scatter=true
     - --xla_gpu_enable_pipelined_all_reduce=true
-    - --xla_gpu_enable_pipelined_collectives=false // overrides the above
+    - --xla_gpu_enable_pipelined_collectives=false // if true overrides the above

 - combining tensors that are sharded along different dimensions.
 Within a transformer layer, tensors can be sharded row-wise or column-wise and by default XLA will generate multiple collective calls for tensors sharded along different dimensions.
 The following optimization flags combine all tensors shardings, and map them to a group NCCL call that has a large commulative size and achieves high communication efficiency.
     - --xla_gpu_enable_all_gather_combine_by_dim=false
     - --xla_gpu_enable_reduce_scatter_combine_by_dim=false

 - Combine threshold values in XLA that determine when an all-gather (AG) or reduce-scatter (RS) is triggered.
-We want to set these values to be atleast as large as the size of weights (AG) or gradients (RS) in a single transformer layer.
-For example, LLAMA2-7B with BF16 weights and gradients, we have 32 transformer layers => each layer has ~218M weights => one would want to set these thresholds to atleast 436MB.
+We want to set these values to be at least as large as the size of weights (AG) or gradients (RS) in a single transformer layer since large communication buffers achieve higher link bandwidth utilization.
+For example, LLAMA2-7B with BF16 weights and gradients, we have 32 transformer layers => each layer has ~218M weights => one would want to set these thresholds to at least 436MB.
     - --xla_gpu_all_gather_combine_threshold_bytes=8589934592
     - --xla_gpu_reduce_scatter_combine_threshold_bytes=8589934592

 - Combine threshold values in XLA that determine when an all-reduce (AR) is triggered.
 Typically, used to overlap AR of gradients with back-prop of compute.
-We want to set this to be atleast as large as possible to achieve high efficiency, but as small as possible to achieve maximum overlap.
+We want to set this to be at least as large as possible to achieve high efficiency, but as small as possible to achieve maximum overlap.
 Depending on the interconnect of your system, one might want to try several threshold values in steps of 2 from say 16MB to total gradient size.
     - --xla_gpu_all_reduce_combine_threshold_bytes=8589934592